 The Stony Brook University Hospital, located in Stony Brook, New York, is the largest academic medical center on Long Island and Suffolk County's only level I trauma center.

-The didactic curriculum and weekly clinical case conferences provide fellows with a body of knowledge relevant to psychiatric services for medically complex patients and to the ABPN exam in Psychosomatic Medicine.
+The didactic curriculum and weekly clinical case conferences provide fellows with a body of knowledge relevant to psychiatric services for medically complex patients and to the ABPN exam in Consultation-Liaison Psychiatry.

-Clinical rotations aim to provide fellows with expertise in a broad range of medical and surgical sub-specialty areas of Psychosomatic Medicine
+Clinical rotations aim to provide fellows with expertise in a broad range of medical and surgical sub-specialty areas of Consultation-Liaison Psychiatry

-Fellows will work closely with faculty from a range of specializations, including Psychosomatic Medicine, Pain Medicine, Palliative Medicine, Oncology, Hospital Medicine, and Primary Care.
+Fellows will work closely with faculty from a range of specializations, including Consultation-Liaison Psychiatry, Pain Medicine, Palliative Medicine, Oncology, Hospital Medicine, and Primary Care.

 Fellows will have access to all the resources of a large state university and medical center as well as those provide by the Veterans Administration Medical Center.
 The Department of Psychiatry and Behavioral Science at Stony Brook is home to a highly sophisticated imaging center that specializes in PET and MRI imaging related to psychiatric disorders.